ErikFortune/fgv/libraries/ts-extras/docs/ts-extras.hash.md5normalizer.md

 ## Hash.Md5Normalizer class

-A  which computes object hash using the MD5 algorithm.
+A hashing normalizer which computes object hash using the MD5 algorithm.

 **Signature:**